Convert anything, at global scale.

 Why convert MD to HDR?

-Convert to HDR when you need scene-referred high-dynamic-range image data for rendering, environment lighting, or technical HDR processing.
+Choose HDR as target when you need scene-referred high-dynamic-range image data for rendering, environment lighting, or technical HDR processing.

 What changes when converting MD to HDR?